Family demanding answers after eight-year-old attacked on school bus

 “As you can tell from the video, it’s happening at the front of the bus.
 [The bus driver] continues to drive, does not do an incident report,” Quintana said.
 “The child, who is so traumatized, does not tell her mother what happened but the next morning does not want to get on the bus.”

-Quintana said this isn’t the first time this classmate has bullied the second grader – Dorismar told her mother she was also attacked inside a bathroom at school.
-The family is now demanding the school district takes action.
+Quintana said this isn’t the first time this classmate has bullied the second-grader – Dorismar told her mother she was also attacked inside a bathroom at school.
+The family is now demanding the school district take action.

 Quintana said at this point the classmate has only been suspended from riding the bus for the rest of the week, but the family said more must be done.
 They’re also calling for the bus driver to be fired.